atpt/sudoku/README.md

 # sudoku
+[Java Swing]
-[Java Swing] Sudoku puzzle generator, game and solver Compatible with any OS, but only tested on Mac so far.
+Sudoku puzzle generator, game and solver.

+Compatible with any OS, but only tested on Mac so far.

 **Build**